 Girlguiding Ulster is a branch of Girlguiding and is autonomous with full decision making and financial powers.
-The Senior Volunteer of Girlguiding Ulster is the Ulster Chief Commissioner, Carole Graham and she is a trustee of Girlguiding Ulster.
+The Senior Volunteer of Girlguiding Ulster is the Ulster Chief Commissioner, Brenda Herron and she is a trustee of Girlguiding Ulster.
 We are an unincorporated Association which adheres to the Royal Charter and bye-laws of Girlguiding and have 12,000 members across Northern Ireland.

 - North Antrim

 - North Down

 - South Down

 The Chief Commissioner is the Chairman of the Ulster Executive Committee.
 Each County has a County Commissioner who is also a Trustee of Girlguiding Ulster and sits on the Executive Committee.
 Other members include Guiding Delivery and two under 25 young member representatives.
 The Executive Committee is responsible for setting the plans and policy for the future of Guiding in Northern Ireland.